Federal Judge Blocks Medicaid Work Requirements In Kentucky

 A federal judge has blocked work requirements for Medicaid patients in Kentucky, just days before new rules mandated by Gov. Matt Bevin's administration were set to go into effect.

-In Friday's ruling, U.S. District Judge James Boasberg called the Trump Administration's approval of the program, Kentucky HEALTH, "arbitrary and capricious."
+In Friday's ruling, U.S. District Judge James Boasberg called the Trump administration's approval of the program, Kentucky HEALTH, "arbitrary and capricious."

 He writes that in approving Kentucky's work requirement proposal, Health and Human Services Secretary Alex Azar "never adequately considered whether Kentucky HEALTH would in fact help the state furnish medical assistance to its citizens, a central objective of Medicaid."